ritaranx/ClinGen/README.md

 ## Dataset
 ### Generated Datasets
-The original train/validation/test data, and the generated synthetic training data **will be uploaded** in Huggingface Dataset Hub soon:
+The original train/validation/test data, and the generated synthetic training data has been **uploaded** in Huggingface Dataset Hub (note that `KG` and `LLM` stands for two ways of incorporating external knowledge):

 | Corpus | # Train | # Test | # Class | Task | Link-KG |  Link-LLM |
 | ------  | ------- | ----- | ----------- | ----------- | ----------- | ----------- |